 But to blame the market is hopelessly wrongheaded.
-It is important to remember that the regionwide shift to the market occurred because of the failure of past policies, not because governments were committed to free-market principles.
-For example, the left-leaning ruling party in Mexico; the Peronist party in Argentina; and Fujimori's upstart party, which campaigned against radical market reforms in Peru, introduced liberalization.
+It is important to remember that the regionwide shift to the market occurred because of the failure of past policies, not because governments were committed to freemarket principles.
+For example, the left-leaning ruling party in Mexico, the Peronist Party in Argentina, and Fujimori's upstart party, which campaigned against radical market reforms in Peru, introduced liberalization.
 By the mid-1990s, with the success of the early reforms, governments lost interest in liberalization.
 The unfinished reform agenda was extensive and brought diminishing returns in the form of slower growth and negative economic indicators.
 Argentina, for example, suffered from chronically high unemployment throughout the 1990s because it never reformed its rigid labor laws.
 Latin America had only begun to embrace economic freedom.

 Indeed, a whole range of institutions and policies has been left untouched.
 The pervasiveness of a vast informal economy in most Latin American countries attests to that fact.
 The region's citizens have long responded to the high costs of the formal legal and regulatory system by simply operating outside it.
 They have found the formal system of rules to be prohibitively expensive.
 The private property rights of the poor in urban and rural areas, for example, are typically not recognized or protected by the state since property titling is complicated or impossible.
 Yet private property lies at the heart of a market system, and the absence of property titles severely restrains the creation of wealth.
 Bureaucratic red tape also pushes people into the informal sector.
 Opening a small business in Latin America legally can cost thousands of dollars in licensing fees and take months or years for approval-a procedure that costs less and takes days in rich countries.
 The rule of law, another institution essential to the functioning of a market economy, is severely defective or nonexistent in the region.
-Latin America has been given low scores on both the rule of law and business regulation in Economic Freedom of the World.
+Latin America has received low scores on both the rule of law and its business regulation in Economic Freedom of the World.

-Other sectors, including health care, education, and public security have seen virtually no reform although they have continued to deteriorate, often despite increases in spending.
-That situation has led Argentinean economist Ricardo López Murphy to complain that Argentineans pay Swedish-level tax rates for public services of African quality.
+Other sectors, including health care, education, and public security, have seen virtually no reform although they have continued to deteriorate, often despite increases in spending.
+That situation has led Argentine economist Ricardo López Murphy to complain that Argentines pay Swedish-level tax rates for public services of African quality.

-Thus, Latin America in the 1990s moved partially down the path of economic freedom, but it still has a long way to travel if it is to sustain growth and avoid financial turmoil.
-Indeed, the continued adherence to old policy practices in large part explains the region's economic crises of the past decade.
+Thus, Latin America in the 1990s moved partially down the path of economic freedom, but as a region, it still has a long way to travel if it is to sustain growth and avoid financial turmoil.
+Indeed, the continued adherence to old policy practices in large part explains the region's economic problems since the era of market reforms.
 The crash of the Mexican peso, for example, resulted from a government-managed exchange rate and expansionary monetary and fiscal policies during an election year, policies thoroughly inconsistent with market economics.
-Likewise, Argentina's default resulted from a 90 percent increase in both public spending and debt from 1991 to 2000, far outstripping the 50 percent growth in gross domestic product of that period.
+Likewise, Brazil has maintained more orthodox macroeconomic policies in recent years alongside some of the world's most burdensome regulations and most wealth inhibiting tax systems, according to the World Economic Forum.
+Those policies have contributed to an average annual growth rate (3.8 percent) far below that of developing countries as a whole (7.4 percent) during the global economic boom years of 2003-07.